 3 Characteristics Every Food Contact Surface Must Have

-Ever wonder why your aunt’s cutting board is filled with knife marks and stains?
-Or why restaurants can’t just use any old countertop?
+Ever wonder why your aunt’s cutting board is full of knife marks and stains?
+Or why restaurants don’t just use any old countertop?

-Food safety isn’t just about washing your hands (though please do that too!).
+Food safety isn’t just about washing your hands (though you definitely should).
 The surfaces our food touches matter just as much.

-Let’s dive into the three critical features every food contact surface needs to keep us safe from those nasty foodborne illnesses that nobody has time for.
+Let’s look at the three key features every food contact surface needs to help protect us from foodborne illnesses nobody has time for.

 The 3 Non-Negotiable Features of Food Contact Surfaces

 Before we jump in, let’s define what we’re talking about.
-Food contact surfaces include cutting boards, countertops, dishes, utensils, food processing equipment – basically anything that touches the food you’ll eventually put in your mouth.
+Food contact surfaces include cutting boards, countertops, dishes, utensils, and food processing equipment—basically anything that touches the food you’ll eventually eat.

 And they absolutely must have these three characteristics: